 Exemption from the ban on dichloromethane

-Despite the general ban in Sweden, chemical products that consist fully or in part of dichloromethane may be used professionally for scientific research and development and analysis.
+Despite the general ban in Sweden, chemical products that consist fully or in part of dichloromethane may be offered for sale or used professionally for scientific research and development and analysis.
 Exemptions from the ban are set out in Chapter 5 of the Swedish Chemicals Agency Regulations (KIFS 2017:7).

 According to the Regulations, the ban does not apply either to paint strippers containing dichloromethane that are already regulated by entry 59 in Annex XVII of the REACH Regulation.
 This exemption applies regardless of the content of dichloromethane in the paint stripper.